CVE-2024-49767 - Werkzeug / Flask / Quart

 01.10.2024 (+59 days) Noticed and reported that the fix for quart (0.19.7) was not effective.

 23.12.2024 (+111 days) Quart was finally fixed, but the report was closed instead of published and no CVE was issued.
-The original CVE was also not updated, so it still contains inaccurate version ranges.
+The original CVE has not been updated either and still contains inaccurate ranges for affected versions.